Final Year Project in Politics and International Relations

 - Department of Politics and International Studies

 The Final Year Project allows students to develop an independent research and writing project on an approved topic and supervised by a member of academic staff in the Department.
-It is open to students who attained a 2.1 average in their second year of study.

 The project usually takes the format of a 10.000 word dissertation, but other formats are possible.
 It is accompanied by a compulsory seminar that provides training and guidance on how to design, research and write/present the project.
 The seminar runs throughout terms one and two and is intended as a forum in which students present their ideas and get feedback from peers as well as a forum for support and guidance on their project.

 - Understand and engage with a key issue or problem in the area of international relations and politics.

 - Show their ability to undertake a literature review and position themselves within it

 - Organise their ideas through theoretical and empirical material and plan, develop and present an argument in relation to this.